evilsocket/opensnitch/wiki/block-lists.md

 ### Resources

-Lists of ads, tracking, malware, etc that you can use:
+Lists of ads, trackers, malware domains, etc that you can use:

 https://filterlists.com/ (filter by Syntaxis: hosts)